-Growing anxiety among minorities: Cardinal Oswal Gracias
+Growing anxiety among minorities: Cardinal Oswald Gracias

 Stating that there have been “more attempts” to polarise society, Gracias, who paid a courtesy call on Home Minister Rajnath Singh during his visit to the national capital on Wednesday, said: “I must say, yes.
 Honestly, yes.
 I do feel that there is greater polarisation than before.
 People are being forced to feel that there is a threat to a particular community.
 That’s not the best for the country — we should work for harmony, integration and dialogue.”

 He said he had discussed this with senior BJP leaders also.
 “I have friends in the BJP, I was close to the earlier BJP government of ( A B) Vajpayee.
 I would go for tea with (L K) Advani, I personally know Arun Jaitley and his family, and also Rajnath Singh.
 I told them about it.
 I am aware of their political compulsions.
-I even told them this may not be the best for the country, for their party.”
+I even told them this may not be the best country for your party.”

 Trying to play down Couto’s letter, he said: “I have not seen the letter.
 But I did ask him about it and he said it was just a prayer.
 With the ‘new government’, what he meant was there will be a new government after the election — it could be the same party or different party.”
 In his letter, Couto had said that as the country “looks forward towards 2019 when we will have a new government”, the community should begin a prayer campaign from May 13.

-Note: An earlier version of the article spelt the Cardinal’s name incorrectly.
-The error is regretted.